reddevill007/System-Design-Simplified/README.md

 1. **Partial Updates**: Half-completed transactions causing corrupted data.
 2. **Inconsistent Data**: Breaking business rules or constraints.
-3. **Concurrency Issues**: Transactions overwriting each other's changes.
+3. **Concurrency Issues**: Transactions overwriting each other’s changes.
 4. **Data Loss**: Crashes wiping out committed transactions.

 ---

 ### **What Happens If ACID is Broken?**

-Let's use a bank as an example:
+Let’s use a bank as an example:

 1. **Atomicity Fails**:
-   - Money is deducted from your account, but never added to your friend's.
+   - Money is deducted from your account, but never added to your friend’s.
 2. **Consistency Fails**:
    - Total money in the system becomes incorrect.
 3. **Isolation Fails**:
-   - Two people withdraw money at the same time, but the balance isn't updated correctly.
+   - Two people withdraw money at the same time, but the balance isn’t updated correctly.
 4. **Durability Fails**:
    - After a crash, your account balance is reset to an earlier value.